 - High reserve: more than 10-12 follicles are counted in each ovary.

 - Polycystic ovaries: more than 12-13 antral follicles larger than 2 mm.
-The ovary is enlarged and an ultrasound image called a collar sign is seen.
+The ovary is enlarged and an ultrasound image resembling a string of pearls is seen.

 Knowing the state of the ovarian reserve at a young age will allow a woman to make decisions before it is too late to achieve her desire for motherhood.
 Thus, a young woman with a low fertility reserve could decide not to postpone childbearing any longer or to preserve fertility by vitrification of eggs.